filetrust/glasswall-sdk-site/docs/2-glasswall_core/artifacts/core_engine_product_description.md

 ## **Copyright and Contact Details**

-The copyright in this work is vested in Glasswall Solutions Ltd, and the document is issued in confidence for the purpose for which it is supplied.
+The copyright in this work is vested in Glasswall Solutions Limited, and the document is issued in confidence for the purpose for which it is supplied.
 It must not be reproduced in whole or in part or used for tendering or manufacturing purposes except under agreement or with the